LoriNewhouse/LoriNewhouse/README.md

 I started in the dark ages with FORTRAN and a card punch.
 The first 2 years of my PhD work I did with a line editor.
 Since then, I've learned C, C++, and object oriented design, along with bits of JAVA and C#.
 Plus, of course, a plethora of IDE's and version control tools.

-- 🔭 I'm currently adding python, machine learning, and data science to my repertoire via the Springboard Machine Learning Engineering bootcamp.
+- 🔭 I'm currently adding python, machine learning, and data science to my repertoire via the Springboard Machine Learning Engineering Certification Program.
 - ⚡ Fun fact: I'm a huge fan of performing arts.
 Mainly classical music (chamber, symphonic, baroque), but also theater, dance, and opera.

-## Capstone Project for Bootcamp
+## Capstone Project for MLE Certification Program
 It is a multi-class classification task in environmental science.
 I used `pycaret` to quickly set-up and run a large number of models.
 I did have to write all the plotting code myself (`pandas`, `matplotlib`, `seaborn`).
 Here are some results:
 - x-axis: encoding technique for non-ordinal, high cardinality categorical feature
 - y-axis: metric value